• home loan in Budget

 Apart from the deductions under Section 80C, home loan borrowers can also enjoy the following home loan tax benefits:

-Together, these provisions provide substantial tax relief and make homeownership more attractive.
+Together, these provisions provide substantial tax relief and make homeownership more attractive for those choosing the appropriate tax regime.

 Existing borrowers can also take advantage of the updated provisions in the Union Budget 2025: